-Scott (Lucas Till of X-Men: First Class and Hannah Montana: The Movie) has it all.
+Scott (Lucas Till of X-Men: First Class) has it all.
 He’s a star soccer player at his high school, he’s dating the cutest girl in school, Jules (Sarah Bolger of The Moth Diaries), and he’s a talented artist.
 Everything seems to be going perfectly for Scott until one evening he discovers that a quiet girl, Bess (Crystal Reed of MTV’s Teen Wolf), wants to be more than friends.
 As everything in his life begins to fall apart, Scott believes that someone is trying to ruin him, and that Bess is the one to blame.
 As more suspects arise, Scott soon learns that as with everything in high school… things aren’t as they appear.

 If at this point you’re thinking, “Hey, isn’t that a synopsis to that marginally-forgettable teen thriller from 2002 – Swimfan?” then you would be wrong.
 I’m actually referring to Crush, a new film from the writer of the 2011 shit-show, The Roommate.
 Now, if you’re anything like me, your brain is forcing you to ask, is there any possible way that a movie that sounds an awful lot like a sub-par thriller and is penned by the writer of one of the worst movies ever could be of any quality?
 Yes, yes there is.